Request for Proposals: University Strategic Initiative Seed Grants

 The Role of the Strategic Plan Steering Committees

-The Strategic Plan Steering Committees are the bodies charged by the Executive Vice President and Provost with working with constituents to develop strategic initiatives in support of Penn State’s overall plan.
+The Strategic Plan Steering Committees are the bodies charged by the Executive Vice President and Provost to work with constituents to develop strategic initiatives in support of Penn State’s overall plan.
 It is part of the committees’ role to engage their networks to solicit a broad array of ideas.
 Those considering preparing a proposal are strongly encouraged to identify the appropriate committee and seek their input to develop and refine the initiative (see strategicplan.psu.edu/steering-committees/).
+Some committees provide authors with an opportunity to receive feedback on a one-page concept paper prior to submitting their proposals.

 - Proposals will be evaluated on the strength of their alignment with a Strategic Theme or Supporting Element and on the extent to which they integrate the plan’s Foundations.